 Supplementary material to the paper "Moving Object Reconstruction in Monocular Video Data Using Boundary Generation"

 The dataset consists of 25 videos capturing a car moving on eight different trajectories.
 The video sequences cover a high variety of viewing angles.
 We created a laser scan of the vehicle present in the dataset serving as ground truth.
-The laser scans were acquired using a Zoller+Fröhlich scanner.
+The laser scans were acquired using a Zoller+Fröhlich TLS scanner.
 The distance to the reflecting object is estimated based on the phase shift between received and emitted signal.
 The scanning head was operated on a rigid tripod which results in ranging accuracies of a few millimeters.
-The laser scans are automatically registered.
-Noise in the measurement is manually removed.
+The laser scans have been automatically registered.
+Noise in the measurement was manually removed.

 Laser Scan (Ground Truth):

 Example Reconstruction Results Using Boundary Generation

 S. Bullinger, C. Bodensteiner, S. Wuttke and M. Arens, "Moving Object Reconstruction in Monocular Video Data Using Boundary Generation", ICPR 2016.